Countless studies have suggested that we may be addicted to our smartphones, and now the latest evidence shows that they can make us depressed too.

 The study also associated incessant smartphone use with moodiness, inability to concentrate, and temperamental behavior.

-If you think smartphone addiction is ruining your life, the recently-released app, Instant - Quantified Self, lets you keep a check on you smartphone habit by showing you how many times you unlock your phone each day, which apps you spend the most time using, and how long you spend on your phone each day.Instant - Quantified Self
+If you think smartphone addiction is ruining your life, the recently-released app, Instant - Quantified Self, lets you keep a check on you smartphone habit by showing you how many times you unlock your phone each day, which apps you spend the most time using, and how long you spend on your phone each day.Instant - Quantified Self, Track screen time usage

 Is smartphone-related depression and addiction a genuine condition?
 Or do you think it's more likely a symptom of other psychological disorders such as OCD and ADD?
 It's definitely up for debate, so let us know in the comments below.